harendra-shakya/harendra-shakya/README.md

 Software engineer with a foundation in EVM security: smart contract auditing, gas optimization, and DeFi protocol development.
 My current work focuses on agentic AI systems — agent runtimes, MCP tooling, and harnesses that improve the reliability and performance of coding agents.

-Watch this demo for peaklist https://www.youtube.com/watch?v=iXoQ2KLFycE .
-Current working on fixing it as it's out of cpu.
+[Peaklist](https://www.youtube.com/watch?v=iXoQ2KLFycE) is currently out of cpu.
+Working on fixing it.

 ## My Stack

 <details>